emad-elsaid/hydra/README.md

 loading `/usr/share/hydra-completion.bash` will bind `hydra` to `Space` key in your keyboard and will invoke `hydra` when the line is empty.

-## Hydra file
+## 𓆚 Hydra file

-* Hydra files are simple CSV files that define the commands hydra can load.
+* 𓆚 Hydra files are simple CSV files that define the commands 𓆚 hydra can load.
 * The file has 3 columns without header. an example is under `hydras` directory in this repo.

 a simple example can be as follow